 What is my password to log into the Member’s only area of the AHA, Inc. website?

-Why doesn’t AHA, Inc. list Level I and/or Level II Therapist after my name on their “Find a Therapist” listing of the website?
+Why doesn’t AHA, Inc. list Part I and/or Part II Therapist after my name on their “Find a Therapist” listing of the website?

 Therapists are listed according to location, name, licensure, and any additional credentials and utilizing this after names on the “Find a therapist” listing may be misleading regarding experience and expertise.
-Level I and Level II denotes AHA, Inc. educational courses not credentials.
+Part I and Part II denotes AHA, Inc. educational courses not credentials.
 Contact American Hippotherapy Certification Board (AHCB) for information on credentialing exams via their board chair Carol Huegel at email@example.com.